Proportional Magnets

 FAQs

 Proportional magnets are more versatile than normal magnets.
 They can be used to create weaker or stronger magnetic fields, depending on how they are charged.
-In addition, they can be used to create a greater variety of shapes and sizes for the magnetic field.
+In addition, they can be used to create a wider variety of shapes and sizes for the magnetic field.

-Which proportional magnet is right depends on the specific requirements and applications.
-There are different types of proportional magnets that differ in size, performance, sensitivity, linearity, and other factors.
-When selecting the right proportional magnet, the following factors should be considered:
+The right proportional magnet depends on the specific requirements and applications.
+There are various types of proportional magnets that differ in size, performance, sensitivity, linearity, and other factors.

 • Linearity: The magnetic field strength should be proportional to the applied electrical energy to ensure accurate control.

-• Sensitivity: The sensitivity of the magnet should match the requirement to translate small changes in the input signal into corresponding changes in the output force.
+• Sensitivity: The sensitivity of the magnet should match the requirement to translate small changes in the input signal into corresponding changes in output force.

 • Cost: The proportional magnet should be within the budget for the application.